namehash/namehash-labs/README.md

 ## Deploy

 This repository is connected to the Vercel project [`namehashlabs-website`](https://vercel.com/namehash/namehashlabs-website), and any pull request automatically receives a preview environment.
-When a PR is merged, the production instance is automatically updated.
+When a PR is merged to the main branch, the production instance is automatically updated.

 ## License